Ontology Alignment Evaluation Initiative

 - Link Discovery (link)

-In this track two benchmark generators are proposed to deal with link discovery for spatial data where spatial data are
+- This track proposes a benchmark generator to deal with link discovery for spatial data where spatial data are

 represented as trajectories (i.e., sequences of longitude, latitude pairs).